 4) "I hate college; I want to transfer/drop out."
 Such thoughts can produce intense reactions from parents and understandably so.
 A lot of time, energy and money goes into the college decision and the transition to college.
 But, it is perfectly normal for students to want to transfer.
 Over the course of twenty years of teaching, the majority of first year students utter murmurings of wanting to transfer at least at some point.
 Often, it is just part of the process of the first year and nothing to be alarmed about.
 Some students decide that college is not right for them or for their goals and dreams and while this can produce real anguish for many parents, this too, may be a healthy decision so that students put in effort, passion, and energy that approximates or matches the high cost.

 5) "Let's not play Family Feud."
-Given that the holidays follow a most divisive and contentious political season, it is reasonable to anticipate that conversations about this may emerge around the dinner table.
+We are living at a tense and volatile political time and we have experienced chasms in families and friendships.
+It is reasonable to anticipate that conversations about this may emerge around the dinner table.
 Parents may discover that their child has acquired new ways of looking at the world, some of which may stand in stark contrast to ideas that they, as parents, hold dear.
-In the wake of the election, we have heard about hate speech and hate crimes emerging on college campuses and in our communities and we have witnessed some school leaders sending letters to students and families about zero tolerance for such oppressive acts.
-Just as most parents would oppose bullying behavior in elementary, middle, and high school, it is important to understand that the current bullying behavior post election is on the same continuum.
+We have heard about hate speech and hate crimes emerging on college campuses and in our communities and we have witnessed some school leaders sending letters to students and families about zero tolerance for such oppressive acts.
+Just as most parents would oppose bullying behavior in elementary, middle, and high school, it is important to understand that the current bullying behavior is on the same continuum.
 Rather than judge the school's stance, it might be helpful to the student to be curious about what is going on on campus in terms of classroom discussions, activities, rallies, and protests and to hear from their perspective how they are experiencing these events.

 6) “I can’t wait to get out of here and go back to college.”
 If your kid wants to go back to college, this is reason to celebrate!
 Remember the anguished junior and senior years of high school, weighing the pros and cons of various colleges and touring different places?
 Wanting to get back to college means students chose a place they actually like and can call home and are engaged in crafting a vibrant life for themselves.